 Managed Care vs Medicare Supplements

 Managed-care plans and Medicare Supplement plans are not the same.
 This misconception is common.
 Both provide additional benefits to Original Medicare.
 However, they serve two totally different purposes.
-Managed-care plans, Advantage plans, or Part C coverage, bundles all health-care coverage under one neat plan.
-Including, coverage for all basic Medicare (Parts A & B) and more.
+Managed-care plans or Advantage plans bundles all health-care coverage under one neat plan.

 MA plans decide on rate amounts, making prices different from plan to plan.
 Processing payments are done through the private plan, not Medicare.

 Medicare Supplement plans or Medigap policies also cover some gaps that Medicare doesn’t.
 However, Supplement insurance works in combination with Original Medicare.